MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mail-flow/New-RemoteDomain.md

 ## PARAMETERS

 ### -DomainName
 The DomainName parameter specifies the SMTP domain that you want to establish as a remote domain.
 Valid input for the DomainName parameter is an SMTP domain.
-You can use a wildcard character to specify all subdomains of a specified domain, as shown in the following example: \*.contoso.com.
-However, you can't embed a wildcard character, as shown in the following example: domain.\*.contoso.com.
+You can use a wildcard character to specify all subdomains of a specified domain (for example, `*.contoso.com`), but you can't embed a wildcard character (for example, `domain.*.contoso.com`).
 The domain name string may contain a maximum of 256 characters.

 ```yaml
 Type: SmtpDomainWithSubdomains